 Additionally, we considered the importance of physical activity and wellbeing.
 With that in mind, students took on the challenge of climbing at ‘The Wall’, Dublin’s best and biggest bouldering wall, which was a very popular activity!

 For the return leg of the Erasmus+ exchange, students from St. Tiernan’s travelled to Portugal.
 During the first leg of the exchange, students formed strong friendships with each other.
 As such, there was great excitement in the airport as we embarked on our journey.
 Unsurprisingly, students were really looking forward to reconnecting with their friends and host families!
 And thankfully, the weather gods looked favourably upon us which added greatly to the whole experience.

 Students had the opportunity to sample school life in Portugal and compare it with school life in Ireland.
 Indeed, they participated in various trips and events throughout the week, and work continued on their project 'Green Entrepreneurship and The Health of Europe’.

-There were, of course, many highlights during our trip to Portugal.
+There were, of course, many highlights during this trip to Portugal.
 We visited Rio Formasa Natural Park where we learned about the unique biodiversity of the area, walked the scenic coastal trail – the Seven Hanging Valleys, and visited the Zoo Marine Animal Sanctuary.

-Happily, the Erasmus+ exchange Programme is going from strength to strength.
+Happily, the Erasmus+ Exchange Programme is going from strength to strength.
 According to the students involved, it helps them to gain self-confidence, socialise, adapt and form a positive attitude to change.
 Additionally, it provides a clear idea of what Europe, and the European Union, mean in practical terms.

 From a teacher’s perspective, the project contributes to the development of students’ critical thinking, independence, socialisation, creativity and the capacity to take responsibility and become sociable and open-minded individuals.